numo68/restictool/README.rst

 ``volumes`` is a list of the docker volumes to backup when running the  ``backup`` command.
 If the name is ``*``, all non-anonymous (not 48+ hex characters) volumes are backed up. ``options`` will be used when backing up the specified volume.
+If there is both ``*`` and a specific name, the options will come from the specific one and if not found, from the wildcard one.

 Local directory backup specification